Electrical-Age/ElectricalAge/README.md

 Electrical Age (ELN) is a Minecraft Mod offering the ability to perform large-scale in-game electrical simulations.

-Look at the official project website [electrical-age.net](https://electrical-age.net/) and [the Wiki](http://wiki.electrical-age.net/) to get general infromation.
+Look at the official project website [electrical-age.net](https://electrical-age.net/) and [the Wiki](http://wiki.electrical-age.net/) to get general information.
 [This official Minecraft forum post](http://www.minecraftforum.net/topic/2741783-172forge-electrical-age-mod-beta-146/) is updated frequently.

 ## How to get started

 **ElectricalAge is Minecraft 1.7.10 compatible only.
 Forge is needed.**

-1. Download the [last mod release](https://github.com/Electrical-Age/ElectricalAge/releases/download/BETA-1.10/ElectricalAge_BETA-1.10_r50.jar) (other versions are availbale [here](https://github.com/Electrical-Age/ElectricalAge/releases)).
+1. Download the [last mod release](https://github.com/Electrical-Age/ElectricalAge/releases/download/BETA-1.10/ElectricalAge_BETA-1.10_r50.jar) (other versions are available [here](https://github.com/Electrical-Age/ElectricalAge/releases)).
 Copy the Jar file to the `.minecraft/mods/` directory (or related folder depending on your platform).
 2. Get started with the tutorial map or start playing on the offical demonstration map.
 The two official maps can be [downloaded from here](https://github.com/Electrical-Age/ElectricalAge/releases/download/BETA-1.10/ElectricalAge_tutorialMap_BETA-1.9_r41.zip).
 They must be copied to the `.minecraft/saves/` (or related) directory.
 3. Launch Minecraft using the `1.7.10-Forge` profile, select the tutorial map and enjoy!